hacker-eleos/Algorithms1/README.md

-# Algorithms, Part 1 by Princeton University on Coursera.
+# Algorithms, Part I by Princeton University on Coursera

 Here are few important tips for each assignment: